 The vestiges of Mayan traces in Cedral include a fairly large building structure that may be the oldest ruin on the island, and whose origins are still debated.

 Planning Your Visit (Average Cedral Village visit time: 1.5-2 hours)

-How to Visit Cedral Village Town:
+How to Visit Cedral Village Town in Cozumel:

-Cedral Village requires a rental car, or can be part of a guided island tour by a hired taxi (my recommendation).
 There are no set hours, but most small businesses located there will keep typical operating hours, but may be open later and closed earlier when tourism season is low.

 What to Bring:

 Be sure to bring a camera to catch this unique village’s character and charm, as well as spending money for water, snacks, and to support Cedral’s small shops and handmade craft vendors, sun hat, and other sun protection.

 Consider booking a guided tour to Cedral Village.
 You’ll meet up at a convenient spot in downtown San Miguel, and have a comfortable private vehicle and a fun guide with you the whole time.
 Check out this highly reviewed tour here on Viator.